ArborealAudio/arbor/README.md

 ## TODO:

-- [ ] Make the framework a proper module that can be imported thru Zig build and used as such

 - [ ] VST3 API

 - [ ] AUv2 API

+- [ ] Actually do stuff with MIDI (I'm a guitar guy not a synth guy)

 - [ ] Simple cross-platform rendering